 Edmund White is America’s preeminent gay writer.
-In biography, social history, travel writing, journalism, the short story and the novel, this prolific and versatile author has chronicled the gay experience in the United States from the closeted 1950’s through the AIDS crisis.
+In biography, social history, travel writing, journalism, the short story, and the novel, this prolific and versatile author has chronicled the gay experience in the United States from the closeted 1950s through the AIDS crisis and beyond.
 But as William Goldstein wrote in Publishers Weekly, “To call Edmund White merely a gay writer is to oversimplify his work and his intentions.”
-The acuity, insight, and compassion with which White explores the human condition transcends such a label.
+The acuity, insight, and compassion with which White explores the human condition transcends labels.

 Edmund White’s first novel, Forgetting Elena, published in 1973, is the story of an amnesia victim, set at a stylish resort reminiscent of Fire Island.

 “[Forgetting Elena] is a semiology of snobbery, its complete sign system.
 What might at first seem to be merely a witty parody of a particular subculture’s foibles and vagaries actually turns out to be something far more serious and profound…He has produced a parable about the nature of social interaction that transcends any given period and applies to the human predicament at large.”